JSebCort/NeedlemanWunsch/index.md

 Below you will find links across our site for information about our project.

+All of the files required to run the program are on our [GitHub page](https://github.com/JSebCort/NeedlemanWunsch)

 [Group Members & Roles](https://jsebcort.github.io/NeedlemanWunsch/members)

 [History of Needleman-Wunsch](https://jsebcort.github.io/NeedlemanWunsch/history)